fncnt/librna-sys/README.md

 This chart might be inconsinstent and incomplete.
 Please report any inaccuracies.
 In general, only the latest version of ViennaRNA is supported but please reach out if you try to make an older version work.
-Starting with `librna-sys@0.2.0`, new minor versions have been released in lockstep with new backwards-incompatible versions of ViennaRNA.
+Since `librna-sys@0.2.0`, new minor versions have been released in lockstep with new backwards-incompatible versions of ViennaRNA.

 ## Prerequisites